Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 PubSub = Publish-Subscribe
-push -- long polling, server-side events (SSE), and WebSockets push vs pull rate limiting = control the rate of requests sent or received by a network interface (DoS, scraping) https://en.wikipedia.org/wiki/Rate_limiting real-time -- hard real-time = a system is said to be hard real-time if it must meet strict timing constraints real-time -- protocols -- 01 Session Traversal Utilities for NAT (STUN) - Used to establish a direct UDP connection between two clients. real-time -- protocols -- 02 Traversal Using Relay around NAT (TURN) - Used to establish a relayed UDP or TCP connection between two clients.
+push -- long polling, server-side events (SSE), and WebSockets push vs pull real-time -- hard real-time = a system is said to be hard real-time if it must meet strict timing constraints real-time -- protocols -- 01 Session Traversal Utilities for NAT (STUN) - Used to establish a direct UDP connection between two clients. real-time -- protocols -- 02 Traversal Using Relay around NAT (TURN) - Used to establish a relayed UDP or TCP connection between two clients.
 Here, the traffic must be relayed through the TURN server to bypass restrictive firewall rules, and the preference is UDP over TCP because TCP's guaranteed ordered delivery of packets implies overhead that is undesirable for real-time communications.